 Let me drag and drop the Sales Amount from the Fields section to the Values field.

 Next, add English Product Name from the DimProduct table to the group section.
-You can do this by dragging Product Name to Group section, or simply checkmark the Product Name column
+You can drag Product Name to the Group section or checkmark the Product Name column.

-Now you can see the Power BI Funnel Chart for Sales Amount of each product.
-Hover over any box shows you the Tool-tip of Product Name and its Sales Amount
+Now you can see the Funnel Chart for the Sales Amount of each product.
+Hover over any box that shows you the Tool-tip of Product Name and its Sales Amount.

 Create a Funnel Chart Approach 2

 First, Drag and Drop the Sales Amount from the Fields section to Canvas.
-It automatically creates a Column Chart, as we showed in the screenshot below.
+It automatically creates a Column graph, as we showed in the screenshot below.

-By clicking the marked one under the Visualization section automatically convert the Column Chart into Funnel Chart
+By clicking the marked one under the Visualization section automatically convert the Column Chart into Power BI Funnel Chart

-Next, let me add the Sales Territory Region from DimSalesTerritory to Group section.
-It means each box represents one region
+Next, add the Sales Territory Region from DimSalesTerritory to the Group section.
+It means each box represents one region.

-NOTE: I suggest you to refer Format article to understand the steps involved in formatting the Title font, Title alignment, Box colors, Data labels, and colors.
+NOTE: I suggest you refer to the Format article to understand the steps involved in formatting the Title font, Title alignment, Box colors, Data labels, and colors.